VasantaVanan/Blockchain-with-python/README.md

 # Blockchain-with-python
-A simple blockchain implementation using python
+A simple blockchain implementation using python.
 Use postman for easy output results